kyegupov/rust_web_crawler/README.md

 Clone this repo and `cd` into it.

-Run:
+Run in debug mode:

     cargo run http://some-website.com

-Note: it will take it a minute or two to build the source.
+Note: it might take it a minute or two to build all the dependencies.